kasuken/Moodflix/README.md

 ## ▶️ Demo

-Here you can find the demo links:
+Here you can find the demo link:

 - [Azure](https://moodflix.th3wall.codes)